-I have had an email about how I source materials for crazy quilting.
+How do you source materials for crazy quilting?
+You have a number of options.
 You can simply buy materials and embellishments but that is an extremely expensive way to go.
 I am sure that one of the reasons I love crazy quilting is because this style of work appeals to my hunter and gather instincts.
 Although the fabric, laces and beads are all expensive you do not have to spend vast amounts of money to do crazy quilting.
 Most of my fabric has accumulated over the years.
 Unlike regular quilting you do not need a huge amount of any one fabric.
 Individual pieces of fabric can be as small as a hankie for in crazy quilting it is the variety that counts not quantity.

 Most of the scraps that I have are from trades, items scavenged in second hand shops, markets, old family clothing, and friends sewing scraps.
 Check out the local soft furnishing shops as often you can buy their swatch books.
 If the fabric is not rubber backed and not too heavy a weight you can use it.
 Of course I scavenge in remnant bins and specials counters but it is via the second hand market that I really build a selection of materials that i draw on when assembling a project.
 In second hand shops if ‘after five’ dresses are going cheap I pick them up.
 I am not a fabric nazi, in other words I use polyesters as well as the traditional silks, brocades and velvets found in crazy quilting.
 I feel the original crazy quilters in the past would have used anything that was attractive so I do the same.
 Not everyone feels this way however.
 After a good scavenge which I have to admit is weekly, I bring home my goodies and toss the lot in the washing machine.
 I feel that if the fabric doesn’t stand up to it is no great loss and to be honest I have yet to have anything destroyed.
 I wash the lot, then iron it (the bit I don’t like in the process) and cut it up removing all the seams, any stains and sign of wear.
 The fabric is then ready to be used.